cscart/docs/en/cscart_addons/addons/google_remarketing_tag/index.rst

 Installing the Add-on
 =====================

-    Install the Google Remarketing Tag add-on on the add-ons list page (**“Add-ons” → ”Manage add-ons”**).
+    Install the Remarketing Tag add-on on the add-ons list page (**“Add-ons” → ”Manage add-ons”**).
 Click the + button in the top right corner, select an archive, and click **Upload & Install**.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

-.. note:: For correct operation of the Google Remarketing Tag add-on, make sure that the **Google Analytics**, **Google Export**, **Data Feeds** add-ons are set to Active on the add-ons list page.
+.. note:: For correct operation of the Remarketing Tag add-on, make sure that the **Google Analytics**, **Google Export**, **Data Feeds** add-ons are set to Active on the add-ons list page.

 =======================================
 Inserting a Hook for Versions 4.0-4.3.6